-While public and donor projects accounted for the bulk of investment from 1985 to 1994, by 1997, private investment accounted for 82 per cent of the total value of approved investment (Castel-Branco et al 2001).
-By 2003, Direct Foreign Investment was USD 336.7m (IMF 2004b), and in the first six months of 2005, 49 new foreign investment projects, out of a total of 64, which included home based initiatives, were approved by the Mozambican government (AIM 2005e).
-Four projects (aluminium, forests, and two sugar estates) totalled USD 1.53 billion, of which the aluminium factory, Mozal, alone accounted for USD 1.3 billion.
-Mozal has been described by some as a showcase, demonstrating Mozambique's viability, suggesting private sector confidence (Rogerson 2001) and raising its profile and credit rating (Soderbaum and Taylor 2001).
-Moreover, although in the beginning it did not use local suppliers, giving the difficulty with communicating in Portuguese as one of the main reasons, Mozal has more recently decided to procure various supplies such as stationery, vehicle rental, small tool repairs, vehicle service and maintenance exclusively from local suppliers, and it has also set up an SME Development Centre as part of its 'Mozlink program' to encourage good financial, HR and Health and Safety practices (BHP Billiton 2004).
+While public and donor projects accounted for the bulk of investment from 1985 to 1994, by 1997, private investment accounted for 82 per cent of the total value of approved investment (Castel-Branco et al, 2001).
+By 2003, Direct Foreign Investment was USD 336.7m (IMF, 2004b), and in the first six months of 2005, 49 new foreign investment projects, out of a total of 64 which included home based initiatives, were approved by the Mozambican government (AIM, 2005e).
+Four projects (aluminium, forests, and two sugar estates) total USD 1.53 billion, of which the aluminium factory, Mozal, alone accounted for USD 1.3 billion.
+Mozal can be seen as a show case, demonstrating Mozambique's viability, suggesting private sector confidence (Rogerson 2001) and raising its profile and credit rating (Soderbaum and Taylor, 2001).
+Moreover, although in the beginning it did not use local suppliers, giving the difficulty with communicating in Portuguese as one of the main reasons, Mozal has more recently decided to procure various supplies such as stationery, vehicle rental, small tool repairs, vehicle service and maintenance exclusively from local suppliers, and it has also set up an SME Development Centre as part of its 'Mozlink program' to encourage good financial, HR and Health and Safety practices (BHP Billiton, 2004).

-In addition to the project mentioned above, there is also a major hydrocarbon project operating in Mozambique, the Pande-Temane Gas Project, the contracts for which were signed in 2000, and more recently four international companies have been granted the right to start drilling for oil (IMF and IDA 2006).
-While exports from mega-project exports have generally remained buoyant (29 per cent on-year growth in the first semester of 2006), traditional exports surged by 66 per cent in US dollar terms, led by a recovery in cashew, sugar and seafood export volumes (IMF 2006).
+In addition to the project mentioned above, there is also a major petroleum project operating in Mozambique, the Pande-Teman Gas Project, the contracts for which were signed in 2000, and more recently four international companies have been granted the right to start drilling for oil (IMF and IDA, 2006).
+Exports from megaproject exports remained buoyant (29 percent on-year growth) in the first semester of 2006.
+Meanwhile, traditional exports surged by 66 percent in US dollar terms, led by a recovery in cashew, sugar and seafood export volumes (IMF, 2006).

-Thus relatively high levels of GDP in Mozambique have largely resulted from megaprojects.
-However, criticism has been made of the huge tax incentives given to such projects:
+The high levels of GDP, largely result from mega-projects.
+In the past, this has been criticised, not least because of the huge tax incentives given to such projects, and thus limited benefits for the country:

-"Total cumulative investment has been over US\$ 4 billion for 1997-2005, putting Mozambique on the global FDI map.
+"Total cumulative investment has been over US\$4billion for 1997-2005, putting Mozambique on the global FDI map.
 The sector's contribution to the fiscal accounts has, however, been lagging, due to generous tax exemptions."
-(IMF and IDA 2006).
+(IMF and IDA, 2006).

-The establishment of a Central Revenue Authority (ATM), charged with the fine tuning of tax policy to broaden the tax base by eliminating unwarranted tax exemptions, implementing a simplified tax regime for SMEs, and adopting a comprehensive approach to the taxation of natural resource exploitation, may yield wider benefits, as might the new bills passed in May 2007 which established new tax regimes for the oil and mining industries (AIM 2007b).
-These changes were intended to stop the case by case negotiation of projects that has taken place in the past, but it will be interesting to see how, and to what extent, this improves Mozambique's budgetary status.
+This looks set to change, with the establishment of a new Central Revenue Authority (ATM) which has been charged with the fine tuning of tax policy to broaden the tax base by eliminating unwarranted tax exemptions, implement a simplified tax regime for SMEs, and adopt a comprehensive approach to the taxation of nature resource exploitation.
+In May 2007, new bills were passed establishing new tax regimes for the oil and mining industries.
+Any company that strikes oil in Mozambique will pay a 10 per cent tax on the value of the oil produced; for natural gas the tax rate is six per cent.
+For mining, there are two taxes- one on production, and one on the area covered by mining licences (AIM, 2007b).
+This is intended to stop the case by case negotiation of projects that has taken place in the past.
+It will be interesting to see how, and to what extent, this improves Mozambique's budgetary status.